ucsb-cs56-m18/LECTURE_09.06/README.md

 # LECTURE_09_06

+# Demo of adding Navigation with Bootstrap to your project

+* Use <https://github.com/ucsb-cs56-pconrad/sparkjava-mustache-example-02> as an example.

 # How we will grade the work on the projects

 * Each student needs to earn 1000 points to get their "full grade" for the project component of their final grade.